darkxaze/Dataengineering_Zoomcamp/03-data-warehouse/h3_solutions.md

 - Cluster on tpep_dropoff_datetime Partition by VendorID
 - Partition by tpep_dropoff_datetime and Partition by VendorID

+ > **Explanation**:Queries will always filter by tpep_dropoff_datetime and order by VendorID, the best approach is to partition the table by tpep_dropoff_datetime and cluster it by VendorID

 ### Question 6: Estimated Bytes for Distinct VendorID Query (March 1-15, 2024)

 - 12.47 MB for non-partitioned table and 326.42 MB for the partitioned table